BLOCXTECH/ledger-blocx-guide/README.md

-## Note: This guide only works on ledger nanos, and your device must have sufficent space to install the app
+## Note: This guide only works on ledger nanos, and your device must have sufficient space to install the app

 ### OS: LINUX